domainelibre/YunohostDockerImage/README.md

 This repository contains the Dockerfile recipe to build a YunoHost container using Docker.

+This package is only for testing/developement purpose and yunohost firewall might not working correctly.

+If you need to test apps or firewall settings prefer a stronger virtualization.

 **Tested on Docker 1.7.1**

 ## Downloading prebuit image